ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/05-selection-sort.md

 #### Algorithm: Selection sort

-Divide the array into a sorted and an unsorted part, the sorted part is to the left and initially empty.
+Divide the array into a sorted and an unsorted part, where the sorted part is to the left and initially empty.
 Then repeat the following until the unsorted part is empty:

 1. Find the smallest unsorted element, $e$.